 While every mom knows checking the pockets before a wash is a must, sometimes it's an easy thing to overlook, especially when you're doing a million things at once.
-So for those times when you forget — and your child's pocketful of Play-Doh leaves an oil stain behind — we've got the perfect solution: Pine Sol.
+So for those times when you forget — and your child's pocket of Play-Doh leaves an oil stain behind — we've got the perfect solution: Pine-Sol.

 That's right, the popular floor cleaner can help you deal with any Play-Doh mess.
-All you have to do is dab a little bit of Pine Sol on the stain and put it the clothing in the wash as usual.
-Another cleaning product, Lestoil, works great for grease and oil stains, too.
-Quick tip: If you have a high efficiency (HE) washer, the scent of the cleaning product tends to linger, so a second or third wash (with regular detergent) may be in order.
+All you have to do is dab a little bit of Pine-Sol on the stain, then throw the clothing into the wash as usual.
+Another cleaning product, Lestoil ($5.54, Walmart), works great for grease and oil stains, too.
+Quick tip: If you have a high-efficiency (HE) washer, the scent of the cleaning product tends to linger, so a second or third wash (with regular detergent) may be in order.

-Just lay your stained item on a flat surface and put an anthill-style mound of cornstarch (or talcum) directly on the stain.
+Just lay your stained item on a flat surface and put an anthill-style mound of cornstarch directly on the stain.
 Let your hill sit there for a while — an hour or two should do the trick — then just brush the cornstarch away or dump it in a trash can.
 Any leftover residue can easily be wiped off with a damp cloth.
 Alternatively, baby powder for Play-Doh stains works just as well.

 Grease stains can also be taken out via the soaking method.
 Just soak your garment in a vat of liquid dishwashing detergent.
 Let it sit for 15 minutes, then wash in hot water.

 Whether that oil stain is from Play-Doh or even a forgotten tub of lip balm that finds its way into the washing machine, these sneaky cleaning methods should do the trick.
-Of course, it wouldn't hurt to check the pockets next time you put in a load!
+Of course, it wouldn't hurt to check every pocket next time you put in a load!